Skip to main content

 Charges vary from one mediation service to another and often according to your gross annual income.
 When you phone a family mediator to arrange a Mediation Information and Assessment Meeting, ask about how much they charge.
 Some make no charge for the Mediation Information and Assessment Meeting itself but charge for completing the relevant section of the C100 form - if you end up needing this to apply to court.

 If either you or your ex is entitled to legal aid then the initial Mediation Information and Assessment Meeting, completing the relevant part of the C100 form and the first mediation session are free for both of you.
 After that, any further mediation sessions will only be free for the person who has legal aid.
 You may also be able to get legal aid for help from a solicitor during the mediation process.
-If you are the person who isn't eligble for legal aid, you will have to pay for any mediation sessions after the first one.
+If you are the person who isn't eligible for legal aid, you will have to pay for any mediation sessions after the first one.

 Forms and rules